fix ID group-ID style_name keyword value ...

 One exception to this rule is if the 1st dimension in the tilt factor (x for xy) is non-periodic.
 In that case, the limits on the tilt factor are not enforced, since flipping the box in that dimension does not change the atom positions due to non-periodicity.
 In this mode, if you tilt the system to extreme angles, the simulation will simply become inefficient due to the highly skewed simulation box.

 IMPORTANT NOTE: Unlike the fix temp/berendsen command which performs thermostatting but NO time integration, these fixes perform thermostatting/barostatting AND time integration.
 Thus you should not use any other time integration fix, such as fix nve on atoms to which this fix is applied.
-Likewise, the temp options for fix nvt and fix npt should not normally be used on atoms that also have their temperature controlled by another fix - e.g. by fix langevin or fix temp/rescale commands.
+Likewise, fix nvt and fix npt should not normally be used on atoms that also have their temperature controlled by another fix - e.g. by fix langevin or fix temp/rescale commands.

 See this howto section of the manual for a discussion of different ways to compute temperature and perform thermostatting and barostatting.